Free Vision Board Planner AND Free Printables for Your Vision Board!

 And nothing happened!
 For me, getting through 2016 was like slogging through a messy, pointless hike.
 I made it to the end of the year, but there was no joy in the journey, no sense of purpose and ease.
 And I didn’t accomplish a single goal I put up on my vision board.

-So, when this new year rolled around, I stopped to take some time to look at 2016 and figure out what I could have done differently to make the year easier.
-When I thought about my vision board, I realized I skipped a few steps that I usually follow when I create vision boards and that really affected the whole process for me.
+So, when 2017 rolled around, I stopped to take some time to look at 2016 and figure out what I could have done differently to make the year easier.
+I went back to the basics I had neglected and changed up my routine a bit.

-Here are five things I realized that I did last year that kept my vision board from being a success.
+Here are five things I did differently with my 2017 vision board.
 If you’ve ever wondered why your vision boards don’t work as magically as they seem to for other people, these tips will help you make a more effective vision board.

 For example, I used to put all these pictures of different houses I wanted to live in on my vision boards.
 The types of living spaces changed over the years, but looking back I see that they always had the same theme: spaces that evoke a serene and contented feeling.
 So when I walked into the house I live in now, I knew instantly this was the place for us because that’s exactly how it made me feel.

-So this year, instead of looking for images to represent the things I wanted, I spent a lot of time flipping through magazines and paying attention to what images I responded to.
+So instead of looking for images to represent the things I wanted, I spent a lot of time flipping through magazines and paying attention to the images I responded to.
 For example, I kept being drawn to an ad for the Today show that showed the hosts cooking on-air.
 I have no desire to be featured on the Today show giving cooking tips.
-(And believe, no one else wants that either.)
-But somehow, this image represents how I want to feel while I’m working: engaged, happy, and creative.
-It makes me happy and fills me with energy when I look at it.
-Last year’s images simply reminded of what I wasn’t doing or what wasn’t happening.
+(And believe me, no one else wants that either.)
+But somehow, this image represented how I wanted to feel while I’m working: engaged, happy, and creative.
+And that’s exactly how I feel now when I’m working.
+As a bonus, since I now work from home, I can tune into the Today show and see what they’re all whipping up.

 This doesn’t mean you can’t include images of physical things you want to own.
 There’s nothing wrong with desire!
 Just let the image remind of you of how you’d feel if you had that object.
-I did find that this year, when I strongly focused on feelings rather than goals, I ended up not choosing any images that represented items I wanted to own.
-I also, for the first time, didn’t end up with any images that presented the fifteen pounds that I’m always trying to lose.
-The images I did choose, instead, represented the woman I want to continue to become: strong and happy in her own skin.
+I do find, though, that I’m naturally moving away from the images I would choose for my early vision boards: giant rolls of dollar bills and beautiful, thin, accomplished women.
+The images I’m drawn to now represent the woman I want to continue to become: strong and happy in her own skin.

-2. Not Being Clear on What Would Make You Happy
+2. Get Clear on What Would Make You Happy

 If you’re going to focus on the way you want to feel, then you need to be clear on how you want to feel.
 That’s obvious, right?
 But it can actually be a bit tricky.
 We all want to feel happy, but happiness feels like different things to different people.
 It can even feel differently to you at different times of your life.
 Sometimes happiness can feel like relaxing by the beach without a care in the world.
 Other times it can feel like working hard for a cause you believe in.
 The key is to identify just how happiness feels for you right now.

-One thing that helped me to become clear on what happiness feels like for me right now was to sit down and write out what my ideal typical day would look like, starting from waking up.
+One thing that helps me to become clear on what happiness feels like for me right now is to sit down and write out what my ideal typical day would look like, starting from waking up.
 When and how do I want to want to wake up?
 How do I want to feel when I wake up?
 Do I want to feel relaxed and at ease, for example, or excited and ready to get going?
-I wrote out my entire day, focusing on what I wanted to be doing and why that would make me happy.
+I write out my entire day, focusing on what I want to be doing and why that would make me happy.

-Last year, I sat down one afternoon, tore through a bunch of magazines, pasted a few pictures on my posterboard and called it a day.
-This year, I took more time – a lot more time!
-I’ve only just now finished my vision board and I started working on it over a month ago.
-This year, I spent a lot of time thinking and journaling about my intentions for this year and for my life in the next few years.
+My least effective vision boards are the ones where I’ve thumbed through a bunch of magazines, pasted a few pictures on my posterboard and called it a day.
+It takes time – and a lot of thinking – to make an effective vision board.
+I worked on my 2017 vision board on and off for a full month before I felt like I’d gotten things right.
+I like to spend a lot of time thinking and journaling about my intentions for the upcoming year and for my life in the next few years.

-I also made a list of what Martha Beck calls “Wildly Improbable Goals” and actually wrote them on the posterboard before I glued down a single image.
-Then I covered up what I had written with very carefully chosen images so my goals felt secret and special.
-That’s not something you need to do, but it helped make my vision board feel very personal to me.
-It’s holding secrets for me.
-You can’t get much more intimate than that.
+I also like to make a list of what Martha Beck calls “Wildly Improbable Goals” and actually write them on the posterboard before I glue down a single image.
+Then I cover up what I have written with very carefully chosen images so my goals feel secret and special.
+That’s not something you need to do, but it helps make my vision board feel very personal to me.
+It’s holding secrets for me and you can’t get more intimate than that.

 There seem to be two schools of thoughts regarding what you should do with your completed vision board.
 Some people say that it’s best to hide the board away so it can work its magic but I like placing the board somewhere I can see it almost as soon as I wake up.
 For me, that’s usually my bathroom or bedroom wall.
 In his book, Blink, Malcolm Gladwell describes how simply reading a list of negative or positive words can affect a person’s behavior immediately afterward.
 Looking at your vision board first thing in the morning helps you start your day with powerful positive images and it’s even more helpful with some positive phrases to sink into your subconscious as you start the day.